AdaCore/spark2014/docs/ug/usage_scenarios.rst

 Usage Scenarios for |SPARK|
 ***************************

-This section discusses in more detail the various types of verification that
-|GNATprove| may be used for, ranging from flow analysis to formal verification
-of correctness properties.

 This section discusses some of the common usage scenarios (or use cases) in which |SPARK| may be used.
 It is illustrative, and is certainly not intended to be an exhaustive list.